-If it's a generic email address, call the organization or search on LinkedIn to find out who you should address the email to.
+If it's a generic email address, call the organization or search on LinkedIn to find out whom you should address the email to.
 If they don't request specific email formatting, include the name of the internship you're applying for in the subject line.
-Make sure your email address is professional, too.

-It's always important to update your resume, since a strong resume and cover letter are often the deciding factors for a hiring manager.
-Don't worry if you don't have much experience in the field.
-Hiring managers understand you're looking for an internship so that you can gain more experience.
+It's important to update your resume, since a strong resume and cover letter are often the deciding factors for a hiring manager.
+Don't worry if you don't have much experience in the field — hiring managers understand you're looking for an internship in order to gain experience.

-Remember to describe impact when listing your skills and duties performed.
-For example, instead of just stating that you managed a social media account, describe how many views you received or how much you grew your following.
+Remember to describe impact when listing your skills and responsibilities.
+For example, instead of just saying you managed a social media account, describe how many views the site received under your guidance or how much you were able to grow the site's following.

-Study what each company seeks in an intern and specific tasks or skills they've listed.
-Then include details about how you have experience in those specific areas.
-For instance, your job as a cashier may have taught you the intricacies of customer service that you can apply to a community outreach or sales internship.
+Study what each company seeks in an intern and the specific tasks or skills it wants based on the job description.
+Then, connect those areas to your own experiences and accomplishments.
+For instance, your job as a cashier might have taught you the intricacies of customer service, which you can apply to a community outreach or sales internship.

 Some studies suggest that companies look at your resume for just a little over six seconds before moving on to the next.
-Keep your resume concise and avoid including irrelevant experience just to add more bulk.
+As such, be sure to keep your resume concise and avoid including irrelevant fluff.

-A good cover letter can make all the difference when competing for an internship coordinator's time.
-This is your opportunity to showcase your personality and demonstrate your passion as well as your skills, abilities, accomplishments, and professional writing talents.
+A good cover letter can make all the difference when competing for an internship.
+This is your opportunity to showcase your personality and demonstrate your passion, as well as your skills, achievements, and writing talents.

 Make your cover letter personalized and professional by explaining how your experience and personality make you a good match for this internship and organization.

-Tweak your cover letter for each role, highlighting the specific skills they've mentioned in their internship listing.
-This is your opportunity to convince the hiring manager that you can be an asset to the company.
+If you're applying to multiple internships, make sure to tailor your cover letter to each role, highlighting specific skills mentioned in the internship listings.
+Remember, this is your opportunity to convince the hiring manager that you'll be an asset to that company.

 Employers look for interns with enthusiasm and motivation.
 They want someone who is excited about joining their team.
-You can illustrate your enthusiasm by describing why you're passionate about the company.
-You may also include a story about your achievements or activities that demonstrate your passion for their particular field.
+You can emphasize your enthusiasm by describing why you're passionate about the company and/or role.

 Most employers require internship applicants to provide 2-3 references.
 Start collecting these names well in advance.
 Consider who will be able to speak to your personality, skills, and work ethic.
 Good references from teachers, professors, or previous employers are like gold in the quest for an internship.

-Some internships require applicants to provide a portfolio.
-This collection of your best relevant work provides organizations with concrete evidence regarding your skills.
+Some internships may also require applicants to provide a portfolio.
+This collection of your best, most relevant work provides companies with concrete evidence of your skills.
 A few fields that typically require a portfolio include graphic design, web development, writing, and marketing.

-Even for internships that do not require a portfolio, submitting this extra bit of proof of your skills and talents can help you stand out.
-Consider highlighting projects relevant to the internship and select a sample of your best work.
+Even for internships that don't require a portfolio, submitting this extra bit of proof of your talents can help you stand out.
+Consider highlighting projects relevant to the internship, and select a sample of your best work.

 3 Final Tips Before Applying for an Internship

 When you're submitting what seems like a million applications, it can be easy to switch on automatic pilot.
 Unfortunately, this is also when mistakes can occur.
-As this is your one chance to make a good first impression, you need to make sure all application materials are flawless.
+As this is your one chance to make a good first impression, you need to ensure all application materials are flawless.

-Always double-check the names of organizations and hiring managers to make sure you are spelling, capitalizing, and punctuating them correctly.
+Double-check the names of organizations and hiring managers to make sure you're spelling, capitalizing, and punctuating them correctly.

-Many school career centers help students by going over their resumes and cover letters.
-If available, take advantage of this resource or ask a professor, family member, or friend to review your applications for you.
+Many college career centers help students by going over their resumes and cover letters with them.
+If available, take advantage of this resource.
+Alternatively, you could ask a professor, family member, or friend to review your internship applications for you.